-Our Housing Options team can provide you with information, assistance and advice to help you to resolve your housing situation.
-If you would like to talk to our Housing Options officers about any of the areas below please call 01252 774420 or email firstname.lastname@example.org.
+Our Engagement and Support team can provide you with information, assistance and advice to help you to resolve your housing situation if you are at risk of homelessness.
+If you would like to talk to our Engagement and Support officers, please complete a housing advise form.

-If you are looking for private rented accommodation you could try contacting:
+If you are looking for private rented accommodation you could try looking for properties through:

 These websites are for information only and not a recommendation from the Council.

 If you are a tenant or landlord and would like information and advice on your rights and responsibilities, how to deal with disagreements and fair rents, you may find the following websites useful: